the-craft-beer-foundation/white-paper/README.md

 </p>

-The Brew platform's recognition and reward system will calculate a score based on a fixed threshold value (based on purchases at a craft brewery, venue or event) and a bounded score (based on recommendations).
+The Brew platform's recognition and reward system will calculate a score based on a fixed threshold value (e.g., based on purchases at a craft brewery, venue or event) and a bounded score (e.g., based on recommendations).
 A summary of user behaviour will be recorded and payments made on the basis of scores.

 **Note:** A fully distributed ledger is desirable, both for public accountability and to address any scalability concerns.
 We may be able to leverage a third-party open source Ethereum micropayments system.